artiya4u/whispers/README.md

 ## What does this program do?

 Whispers is a desktop client for the 100 Million Books service.
 It offers discreet notifications of meaningful ideas from random books throughout the day.
-You'll probably miss most of them, which is intended (the program shouldn't be distracting), but the ones you do notice may open your mind to ideas & inspiration you wouldn't have seen anywhere else.
+You'll probably miss most of them, which is intended (the goal is to blend in with your work, not distract you from it), but the ones you do notice may open your mind to ideas & inspiration you wouldn't have seen anywhere else.

 Here's an example of a notification: